Bennelong: Return to New South Wales

 Bennelong arrived back in Sydney on 7 September 1795.
-A letter he had drafted in 1796 to Mr and Mrs Phillip, thanking Mrs Phillip for caring for him in England and asking for stockings and a handkerchief, is the first known text written in English by an Indigenous Australian.
+A letter he had drafted in 1796 to Mr and Mrs Phillip, who was then Lord Sydney's Steward, thanking Mrs Phillip for caring for him in England and asking for stockings and a handkerchief, is the first known text written in English by an Indigenous Australian.
+This letter is reprinted in the Anthology of Australian Aboriginal Literature (2008) showing its significance.

 Within a short time, he took to the bush, reappearing only occasionally to dine at the servants' table in Governor King's residence.
 Many colonial reports complain of his refusal to rejoin "polished society".
 He participated in fighting contests over women and officiated at traditional ceremonies, including the last recorded initiation ceremony in Port Jackson in 1797.
 Bennelong also developed an alcohol problem following his return to Australia.

 Spearing of a British soldier

 In December 1797, factional feuding between Bennelong's associates and their opponents resulted in Bennelong's colleague, Colebee, killing an Aboriginal man in a dishonourable fashion.
 Colebee was subsequently punished in public according to cultural law, but when British soldiers interfered to protect Colebee, Bennelong became enraged.
 He threw a spear at the soldiers, severely wounding one after the weapon pierced right through the man's abdomen.
 Bennelong would have been instantly killed for this action had not the provost marshal Thomas Smyth, interceded and dragged Bennelong away.
 Bennelong was beaten on the head with the butt of a musket and incarcerated for a night.
 On being released, he threatened the white people and left the settlement.

 After this incident, Bennelong became a disreputable person amongst the colonists, being described as "a most insolent and troublesome savage" whose retaliatory action of spearing a soldier had "rendered him more hateful than any of his countrymen".
 Bennelong also apparently expressed a desire "of spearing the governor whenever he saw him".